 Applications will be judged on the quality and creativity of the proposed research.
-Finalists will be invited for in-person interviews to be conducted during the week of April 11, 2016 and final selections will be made shortly thereafter.
-The two recipients may be required to present their findings at a suitable meeting of the Board of Directors of the Freshwater Society.
+Finalists will be invited for in-person interviews to be conducted in April (dates TBD) and final selections will be made shortly thereafter.
+The two recipients may be required to present their findings at a suitable meeting of the Board of Directors of Freshwater.

-Noon, March 25, 2016 (firm).
-To apply, students should send a single pdf with all parts of their proposal and arrange for their adviser to email a letter of support (see below) to:
+Noon, Friday, March 26, 2021 (firm).
+To apply, students should email a single pdf with all parts of their proposal and arrange for their adviser to email a letter of support (see below) to:

 Moos Graduate Fellowship Selection Committee

 - Project Description (3 pages maximum not including citations, single-spaced, 12-point font, 1-inch margins) to include:

 - Student’s Name, Graduate Program, Title of Research Project.